MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 1. Launch the **Settings** app and navigate to **System > Calibration**.
 1. Under **Display color calibration**, select the **Run display color calibration** button.
-1. The display color calibration experience will launch and encourage you to make sure your visor is in the correct position.
+1. The display color calibration experience launches and encourage you to make sure your visor is in the correct position.
-1. After you proceed through the instruction dialog boxes, your display will automatically be dimmed to 30% brightness.
+1. After you proceed through the instruction dialog boxes, your display is automatically dimmed to 30% brightness.

     > [!TIP]
     > If you're having trouble seeing the dimmed scene in your environment, you can manually adjust the brightness level of HoloLens 2 using the brightness buttons on the left side of the device.